Damped oscillations of the probability of random events followed by absolute refractory period: exact analytical results

-Another equivalent formula for $P_{k}$ can be found in a different way, as follows.
+Another equivalent formula for $P_{k}$ can be obtained as follows.
 Denote $P(A_{k}|A_{j})$ the conditional probability of spike generation at the $k$-th step, provided that the previous spike was generated at the $j$-th step.
-At times greater than the refractory period, i.e. at $k > n_{ref}$, the probability of generating a subsequent spike depends only on the moment of a previous spike.
-Therefore, taking into account the initial condition, $P(A_{k}|A_{j})=P_{k-j-n_{ref}}^{(1)}$, if $k-j>n_{ref}$, and $P(A_{k}|A_{j})=0$, if $k-j\leq n_{ref}$.
+At times greater than the refractory period, i.e. at $k > n_{ref}$, the probability of generating a subsequent spike depends only on the moment of the previous spike.
+Therefore, taking into account the initial condition, $P(A_{k}|A_{j})=P_{k-j-n_{ref}}^{(1)}$ at $k-j>n_{ref}$, and $P(A_{k}|A_{j})=0$ at $k-j\leq n_{ref}$.

-At $k>n_{ref}+1$, the probability $P_{k}$ can be written as the sum of two terms: the probability $P_{k}^{(1)}$ that a spike will be emitted for the first time at the $k$-th step and the probability that at least one spike has been emitted previously.
+If $k>n_{ref}+1$, probability $P_{k}$ can be written as a sum of two terms: (i) the probability $P_{k}^{(1)}$ that a spike will be emitted for the first time on the $k$-th step and (ii) the probability that at least one spike has been emitted previously.
 The latter has the form of a convolution and follows from the total probability formula.
+In particular, one gets

-Notably, using substitution $i=k-j-n_{ref}$, one can virtually swap the indices of the multipliers under the sign of the sum in (\ref{8}), while the formula does not change its numerical value:
+Notably, using substitution $i=k-j-n_{ref}$, one can virtually swap the indices of the multipliers under the sign of the sum in Eq. (\ref{8}), while the formula does not change its numerical value: